Hans Filbinger: Minister-president of Baden-Württemberg

 In 1966, minister-president Kurt Georg Kiesinger was elected Chancellor of Germany and Filbinger succeeded him as minister-president of Baden-Württemberg.

 At that time, the CDU's coalition partner FDP broke with the CDU in order to form a government with the SPD.
 Dramatic negotiations resulted in Filbinger forming a CDU-SPD government, mirroring the Federal Great Coalition.

 The Great Coalition continued after the state elections of 1968 and went on to reform the administrative system.
 This reform merged many towns and districts to create more viable units.
 According to Filbinger, towns are "true sources of power for the state and provide the citizen with the feeling ... of having a home".
 The results transcended the historical borders of the historic regions of Baden and Württemberg.

 The two regions had only been united in 1952 after a referendum.
 Their relationship had never been easy and the opposition against the new "South-West State" remained strong in Baden.
 Proponents of Baden's independence raised concerns about the legitimacy of the 1951 referendum because of the controversial voting modalities.
 In 1956, the Federal Constitutional Court declared the modalities and the merger of the states legal but added that the will of the people of Baden had indeed been glossed over by political machinations.
 The decision had no immediate consequences until Filbinger became Minister-President.
 He himself hailed from Baden and after the court had reiterated its earlier verdict in 1969, the Filbinger administration in 1970 held a second referendum in Baden, which resulted in an overwhelming approval of the merger.
 Filbinger has been dubbed "architect of Baden-Württemberg's unity" for this.

 Filbinger also pushed his party, that still was organized as four distinct regional parties to unite into a single CDU of Baden-Württemberg and was duly elected the first chairman.

-In the 1972 state elections, the Filbinger's CDU achieve 52,9% of the vote, gaining an absolute majority for the first time.
+In the 1972 state elections, the Filbinger's CDU won 52,9% of the vote, gaining an absolute majority for the first time.
 In 1976, campaigning under the slogan "Freedom instead of socialism", he increased his party's vote to a hitherto unsurpassed 56,7%.

 Filbinger was a staunch opponent of leftist tendencies in politics and the universities, and figured prominently in the struggle against terrorism.
 Against nationwide trends, he opposed comprehensive schools and expanded the state's tripartial school system (Hauptschule, Realschule, Gymnasium) and also vocational schools.

-As minister-president of Baden-Würrtemberg, he was President of the Bundesrat, the representation of the states on the federal level, from 1973 to 1974.
+As minister-president of Baden-Württemberg, he was President of the Bundesrat, the representation of the states on the federal level, from 1973 to 1974.

 During the 1970s, Filbinger enjoyed a tremendous popularity as a patriarchal figure.
 He was elected a member of federal CDU executive board and also deputy chairman.
 Analysts even deemed him a possible candidate for the presidential elections in 1979, when his career suddenly ended in 1978 due to the Filbinger affaire (see below), an event from which his reputation has never recovered.